Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 Can I hire a porter for the Gorilla trek?

-Yes, and we highly recommend to hire a porter during your gorilla trekking.
-They can be hired at the park headquarters for approximately $10–$20 USD.
-Not only do they help navigate steep terrain and carry your bag, but hiring a porter is also a vital way to support the local community economy.
+Yes, and Hope Tours Africa highly recommends it.
+Porters can be hired at the park headquarters for approximately $10 to $20 USD.
+In addition to helping you navigate steep terrain and carrying your bag, hiring a porter is also an important way to support the local community economy around Volcanoes National Park.

 Do I need hiking boots for gorilla trekking?

 Yes.
-Sturdy, waterproof hiking boots with good ankle support are strongly recommended due to muddy and uneven terrain.
+Sturdy, waterproof hiking boots with good ankle support are strongly recommended, as the terrain in Volcanoes National Park is often muddy, steep, and uneven

 What fitness level is required for gorilla trekking?